 She was born Betty Jean Congour in Chicago on March 10, 1931.
-Her parents, Vernon and Irene, moved Betty and her younger brother, Stanley, to Kansas City, Missouri, while they were children.
+Her parents, Vernon and Irene (Wolf), split up and Betty and her younger brother, Stanley, moved with their mother to Kansas City, Missouri, while they were children.
 Betty contracted polio when she was 9 and was taken to Minneapolis for treatment by Sister Elizabeth Kenny, an Australian nurse whose methods, using physical therapy to restore paralyzed muscles, were then controversial.
 Betty made a full recovery and resumed her childhood career as a professional dancer.5

 She attended the University of Missouri and Marymount College in Salina, Kansas.
 At 20, she married Frank Caywood, 31, who traveled the country as a tournament director for the Professional Golfers Association (PGA).
 Betty joined him on the road, working as a field secretary for the PGA.
 They adopted their son, Jeffrey, and Betty gave birth to a daughter, Michelle.

-By the early 1960s, Betty and Frank had divorced.
-She first tried her hand at television as host of a teen panel show in Hutchinson, Kansas, and quickly realized that a blonde with good looks and the gift of gab could make much more money in TV and modeling than in teaching.
-Moving to Chicago, she began presenting weather forecasts on Channel 7, the ABC station.
+After filing for divorce in 1957, Betty first tried her hand at television as host of a teen panel show in Hutchinson, Kansas, and quickly realized that a blonde with good looks and the gift of gab could make much more money in TV and modeling than in teaching.
+Moving to Chicago, she began presenting weather forecasts on Channel 7.
 She modeled a different outfit every day, but drew the line at wearing a swimsuit on the air.